GangStaS Data RAP

 I’m no 50 Cent or Dr Dre and this ain’t no piece on the musical genre, but it is coming “Straight Outta Newport”.

 This is about a great potential future for the Government Statistical Service (GSS) data ecosystem.
 We met up with the team from Department for Education (DfE) who are doing amazing things in advancing the transformation of data within their department using Reproducible Analytical Pipelines (RAP).
 I’d known about RAP through demos provided by Matt Upson from Government Digital Service (GDS) sometime ago.
-I was impressed by this early initiative – aside from them stealing the basic premise from DataBaker that I introduced to ONS several years ago!
+I was impressed by this early initiative – aside from them stealing the basic premise from DataBaker that I introduced to the Office for National Statistics several years ago!